shivarajmishra/PURE_analyses/README.md

 # PURE_analyses

 This repository contains SAS programs developed for the analysis of the PURE dataset.
 The programs are written using a **procedural programming** approach, combining `DATA` and `PROC` steps in a modular and sequential manner.
-The goal is to ensure transparency, reproducibility, and logical flow in data processing and statistical analysis.
+The goal is to ensure logical flow in data processing and statistical analysis.

 ---
 ## 📁 Folder Structure